Skip to main content

 • homes provided for vulnerable or elderly people (who may live alone, have mobility issues, or hearing or sight difficulties and may not be able to quickly escape from a fire).

-Read the National Fire Chiefs Council (NFCC) guidance on fire safety for specialist housing.
+Read the National Fire Chiefs Council (NFCC) guidance on fire safety for specialist housing(link is external).

 "It is recognised that 85% of small and medium-sized businesses that suffer a serious fire either never recover or cease trading within 18 months."